umashankar-11/Digital-Twin-for-Industrial-equipment/readme.md

-# Digital Twin Motor Simulation
+# Digital Twin for industrial equipment

 This project simulates a motor's operation using a **Digital Twin** model.
 The system models a motor's speed, efficiency, and temperature, and tracks the motor's health in real-time.
 A digital twin is created for the motor to monitor and record its behavior during operation.